Shop Now: On-Store Troubleshooting

 For more information, please refer to this setup article.

-If the credit banner is covering your checkout button, we recommend two potential solutions.
+If the credit banner is covering the checkout button, Loop recommends two potential solutions.

 Option 1: Raise the cart

-To raise the cart higher on the web page, you can change the max height of the cart in your code:
+To raise the cart higher on the web page, merchants can change the max height of the cart in the code:

 1. Review the instructions above to find the “theme.liquid” file in Shopify admin.

-2. Find the On-Store snippet for your cart and alter the height.
+2. Find the On-Store snippet for the cart and alter the height.
 This will look something like this:

 .cart { width: 396px; max-height: 95%; min-height: 95%; bottom: 0; }

-1. Click Save in the upper right corner of your theme editor window to keep your changes.
+1. Click Save in the upper right corner of the theme editor window to keep all changes.

 Save button in the upper right-hand corner of the Shopify theme editor.

 Note: The Class ".cart" above is just an example.
-Your cart's Class may be different.
+Each merchant's cart Class may be different.

 Option 2: Shorten the On-Store banner